 - To cooperate with national committees of other countries and with the World Health Organization and other national agencies in the studies of problems of mutual interest;

-B. Shall study the issues related to the adoption of uniform data standards for patient medical record information and the electronic exchange of such information;
+- shall study issues related to the adoption of uniform data standards for patient medical record information and the electronic exchange of such information;

-C. Shall report to the Secretary not later than 4 years after the date of the enactment of the Health Insurance Portability and Accountability Act of 1996 recommendations and legislative proposals for such standards and electronic exchange; and
+- shall report to the Secretary recommendations and legislative proposals for such standards and electronic exchange;

-D. Shall be responsible generally for advising the Secretary and the Congress on the status of the implementation of part C of title XI of the Social Security Act.; and
+- shall be responsible generally for advising the Secretary and the Congress on the status of the implementation of part C of title XI of the Social Security Act;

 - The extent to which persons required to comply with Part C of the Act are cooperating in implementing the standards adopted under such part;